 Months of entry

-This MSc is designed for dental graduates and suitably qualified science graduates with an interest in Oral Biology.
-It is designed for those who wish to pursue careers in academic oral biology, with a focus on developing individuals who can deliver and lead oral biology courses within dental schools.
+This course is specifically designed for individuals who wish to pursue career pathways in academic oral biology, with a focus, though not exclusively, on developing individuals who can deliver and, more importantly, lead oral biology courses within dental schools.

 Qualification and course duration